Support

 How long do you keep backups?

-It means that if a user deletes her account, it may generally take 1 month, and sometimes up to 2 months for her information to be permanently deleted from all backups.
-Obviously, in the unlikely event that we need to use a backup to restore a lost database, we notify the Data Controller so that the information can be transmitted to the users and measures taken if some user had deleted their account in-between.
+This means that if a user deletes their account, it can take up to twelve (12) months for their information to be fully overwritten across all backups.
+In the unlikely event that we need to use a backup to restore a database, we notify the Data Controller so they can communicate with affected users and take any further measures required.

 Where is the data physically stored?